 GENDER PAY REPORT

-This is our second year of publishing our gender pay gap which is defined as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men’s earnings.
-The company demographics are largely unchanged and we continue to reflect the engineering sector and Materials Handling industry as a whole and consists of significantly more males than females.
+This is our third year of publishing our gender pay gap which is defined as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men’s earnings.
+The Company demographics are largely unchanged and we continue to reflect the engineering sector and Materials Handling industry as a whole, which consists of significantly more males than females.

 Our gender pay gap results should be considered in the context of this distribution as the predominance of males to females has a significant influence on our overall gender pay gaps.